calaldees/teachingWorkshops/teacherTraining/howDoYouLearnToTeach.md

     * Professional communication (to me or between each other)
         * > 8.3 ... supporting and developing effective professional relationships with colleagues.
     * Attendance (inform ahead)
-        * You are expected to be there to legaly supervise 30 young people
+        * You are expected to be there to legally supervise 30 young people
         * Unless you have been incapacitated - YOU COMMUICATE!

+* PGCE Mark final folder (or SD Final assessment panel) + Assignment (Not SD) + Reference (Not SD)
+* You fill in my exit survey

 Attendance
 ----------